-A small section of the Town's southwestern border fronts along the Wisconsin River.
-The only body of water within the Town which the
+A small section of the southwestern border fronts on the Wisconsin River which is the only body of water in the Town which the Wisconsin Department of Natural Resources (DNR) has identified as an impaired waterbody.
+The

-Wisconsin Department of Natural Resources (DNR) has identified as an impaired waterbody is the Wisconsin River.
-The DNR has ascertained it to be tainted with mercury, PCBs, and an unknown pollutant causing contaminated fish tissue and chronic aquatic toxicity.
+DNR has ascertained it to be tainted with mercury, PCBs, and an unknown pollutant causing contaminated fish tissue and chronic aquatic toxicity.
 It has been on the 303(d) list for these contaminants since 1998.